 Buying and Financing Property in Italy

 Italy is undoubtedly one of the most beautiful and attractive locations in which an Australian, or any other nationality, could hope to holiday or purchase a property.
 Ask people why they move to Italy, permanently or to buy retirement or holiday properties, and the most common response is simply “lifestyle”.

 With access now available to Euro loans in many situations, potential purchasers now have much greater flexibility; although the ability to borrow will vary depending on where you are buying and the type of property you are considering.
 For example, completed homes and apartments in major urban areas will typically be much more attractive to lenders than buying un-renovated projects in the country.
 In terms of the loans available, much depends on your personal circumstances and the property you want to acquire.
 Arranging pre-approved finance is generally not possible, but it typically possible to arrange a loan of up to 50% to 60% of the purchase price, with higher amounts sometimes available in significant transactions.

-The borrowing process itself can be lengthy and complex so remember to allow yourself plenty of time to view properties and locations, organise a pre-approval from a lender and obtain advice before you buy.
+The borrowing process itself can be lengthy and complex so remember to allow yourself plenty of time to view properties and locations and obtain approval from a lender.

-Italy's property market is quite diverse across its varied geography so that a strong or increasing local market can exist right alongside another depressed or unchanged market.
-There is always interest from international buyers for Lake Como, and the Amalfi coast, however interest has spread to the islands of Sardegna and Sicily in the south and the neighboring lakes around Como in Italy's north.
-Traditional hotspots in Tuscany and Umbria are now showing remarkable value (especially northern Tuscany) as a result of the prolonged economic challenges, and Abruzzo and Le Marche continue to show increased interest from foreign buyers.
+Italy's property market is quite diverse across its varied geography so a strong or increasing local market can exist right alongside another depressed or unchanged market.
+There is always interest from international buyers for Lake Como, and the Amalfi coast, however interest has spread to the islands of Sardegna and Sicily in the south and the neighbouring lakes around Como in Italy's north.
+Traditional hotspots in Tuscany and Umbria continue to be popular whilst Abruzzo and Le Marche are still attracting increased interest from foreign buyers.

-If you would like us to assist in arranging finance, or any other aspect of your purchase in Italy, please complete an Inquiry Form and we will respond promptly and courteously.
+If you would like assistance in arranging finance, or any other aspect of the purchase process in Italy, please complete an Inquiry Form and we will respond promptly and courteously.

 The taxation and legal issues associated with the purchase and ownership of property in Italy are complicated, and below we offer only a summary of the main issues - in the expectation that purchasers will seek appropriate professional advice both in Italy and their country of residence prior to any purchase so that they understand the full implications of purchasing property.
 In that regard, we can assist in providing access to both tax and legal advice in Italy and Australia/UK.

-Owners of Italian property who are non-resident will be liable for taxes payable in Italy; potentially including income taxes, capital gains and inheritance taxes - there is currently no wealth tax in Italy.
-Where a double tax treaty exists between Italy and your own country of tax residence (e.g. Australia or the UK) then Italy will largely retain the primary right to tax the property, and you will be able to offset any tax payable in your country of residence by the tax paid in Italy.
-Note that you will be treated by Italian law as a resident of Italy when you spend 183 days or more throughout the year (non consecutive days included) in the country.
+Owners of Italian property who are non-resident are liable for taxes payable in Italy; potentially including income taxes, capital gains and inheritance taxes - there is currently no wealth tax in Italy.
+Where a double tax treaty exists between Italy and your own country of tax residence (and that includes both Australia and the UK) then Italy will largely retain the primary right to tax the property, and you will be able to offset any tax payable in your country of residence by the tax paid in Italy.
+Note that you will be treated by Italian law as a resident of Italy when you spend 183 days or more throughout the year (non-consecutive days included) in the country.

 There are two main legal issues to consider, purchase/transfer and inheritance.
 When entering into a purchase you may think you recognise terms from your previous house-buying process.
 However, they may have completely different meanings, or not apply at all in Italy – so it's best to "start afresh".
 We recommend that you engage your own lawyer or solicitor who is versed in Italian property law.
 This could be an "avvocato" based in Italy acting on your behalf, or a lawyer from your home country.
-In Italy the "Notaio" or Notary Public, handles the property transaction and legal requirements, acting essentially, for both the buyer and seller, however you will naturally want to protect your own interests and the selection of an appropriate Nataio, particularly for Australians, can be very important.
+In Italy the Notaio handles the property transaction and legal requirements, acting essentially for both the buyer and seller.
+However, you will naturally want to protect your own interests and the selection of an appropriate Nataio, particularly for Australians, can be very important.